 The Large Hadron Collider (LHC) decodes its critical ATLAS data using Python.
 So there are many reasons to use it.
 But there are cons too.

 - It supports HTTP and MIME out of the box, so you can get up and running with your web apps written in Python faster

 - You can code extensions in C or C++

 - Python can be run from Java applications

 - Programmers can easily connect to databases to bring content into their projects

-- It's difficult to spot mistakes until it's time to run the code, which makes debugging cumbersome
+- It can be difficult to spot mistakes in your file until it's time to run the code, which makes debugging cumbersome

 - It can be slow, so you'll need a speedy host to compensate